-The valuation specialist has used a Monte Carlo Simulation to simulate the stock price of the Class A Ordinary Redeemable Shares needed to exceed the sale threshold (Tranche 1 - \notin 12.00, Tranche 2 - \notin 11.50, Tranche 3 - \notin 13.00) over the contractual term of the Class B Ordinary Shares, incorporating the expected term until a Business Combination, risk free-rate and implied volatility (based upon weighted average volatility from pre-announcement to expected sale date).
+The valuation specialist used a Monte Carlo Simulation to simulate the stock price of the Class A Ordinary Shares needed to exceed the sale threshold (Tranche 1 - \notin 12.00, Tranche 2 - \notin 11.50, Tranche 3 - \notin 13.00) over the contractual term of the Class B Ordinary Shares, incorporating the expected term until a Business Combination, risk free-rate and implied volatility (based upon weighted average volatility from pre-announcement to expected sale date).
 The valuation specialist then used a combination of the Black-Scholes Protective Put, Geometric Average Rate Put and Finnerty (2012) Average Strike Option to calculate the appropriate discount for lack of marketability to apply in order to arrive at the fair value of the Class B Ordinary Shares.
-A discount for lack of marketability is applied due to the lock-up agreements on the Class A Redeemable Ordinary Shares, once converted.
+A discount for lack of marketability is applied due to the lock-up agreements on the Class A Ordinary Shares, once converted.

 The difference between the total consideration received by the Company for the Class B Ordinary Shares and their fair value at the grant date is \notin 34,837,125.
-This will be pro-rated over each tranche vesting and recognised in equity as a share-based payment reserve with the associated expense of \notin 20,557,353 reflected in the statement of comprehensive income as share-based payment expense for the period ended 30 September 2022.
+This will be pro-rated over each tranche vesting period and recognised in equity as a share-based payment reserve with the associated expense of \notin 9,054,203 reflected in the statement of comprehensive income as share-based payment expense for the period ended 30 September 2023 (30 September 2022: \notin 20,557,353).